Council for Australia-Arab Relations (CAAR)

 Key priority areas

-Successful grant proposals will align with at least one of the CAAR 2021-22 Grant Round priority themes of:
+Successful grant proposals should align with at least one of the CAAR 2021-22 Grant Round priority themes of:

 - Arts and Culture